 Yes, you may apply again for any future semester.
 The League will also distribute resumes of internship candidates to a database of over 50 New York City offices of producers, general managers, marketing companies, press/media relations and booking agents, upon request.

-The High School Internship Program is a separate program from The Broadway League Internship Program.
+The High School Broadway Shadowing Program is a separate program from The Broadway League Internship Program.
 The program, in partnership with the New York City Department of Education, aims to engage NYC public high school students from diverse backgrounds by introducing them to non-performance career opportunities in the theatre, including, but not limited to: general management, press, marketing, producing, and technical supervision.
 This five-day shadowing opportunity allows participants to view occupations in the theatre industry as viable career paths that they may pursue in college.
-There is no application process for the High School Internship Program, as students are nominated by teachers.
+Students are nominated by teachers through a Department of Education portal for consideration to participate in the High School Broadway Shadowing Program.

 How do I apply to The Broadway League Internship Program?

-Please submit the following materials as PDF files to Rachel Reiner, Senior Manager of Audience Engagement.
+Please submit the following materials as PDF files to Amanda Ogorzalek, Audience Engagement Associate, at firstname.lastname@example.org.
 Include your name and the semester you are applying for in the subject line of your email.
 (Ex.
-John Smith - Internship Application for Summer 2016)
+Jane Smith - Internship Application for Summer 2019)

 If you are interested in being considered for multiple departments, please only submit one cover letter and one resume detailing all relevant experience for each area.